 - I have my patients apply only a 'pearl-sized' portion of tretinoin to their face.
 If they are using it on their chest and neck then each get another 'pearl'.

 - I tell my patients that it is important to begin using tretinoin gradually to allow the skin to adjust.
 I have my patients use it twice a week (every third night) for the first couple of months.
-During this time, we expect a little scaliness and irritation is normal at first, but if the treated skin becomes really sensitive, I have them back off the Tretinoin for a bit.
+During this time, a little scaliness and irritation is normal at first, but if the treated skin becomes really sensitive, I have them back off the tretinoin for a bit.
 We let their skin return to normal before beginning treatment again.
 As skin adjusts, we slowly try to increase to using it every night.

 - If skin continues to be irritated and just won’t adjust to tretinoin treatment, I switch my patients to an entirely non-irritating skin cleanser like Extremely Gentle Foaming Facial Cleanser or Calming Zinc ® Soap.
-Many other cleansers are simply too irritating for Tretinoin-treated skin.
+Many other cleansers are simply too irritating for tretinoin-treated skin.

-- Another great trick to help skin love tretinoin is to also use Green Tea Antioxidant Skin Therapy.
+- Another great trick to help skin love tretinoin is to use Green Tea Antioxidant Skin Therapy.
 I always add it to the skin care routine when I start a patient on tretinoin.
 Green tea polyphenol antioxidants are anti-inflammatory and deeply soothing.
 Sometimes just adding Green Tea Antioxidant Skin Therapy creates all the difference between a positive and a troublesome experience with this great medicine.
 I recommending that Green Tea Skin Therapy be applied morning and night right after washing and towel drying skin.
 I have my patients apply tretinoin on top.
 Click here to learn more about Green Tea Antioxidant Skin Therapy

 I love all of Dr. Bailey’s products, but if I had to choose just one, I would have to go with the Green Tea Antioxidant Skin Therapy.
-I love the way it makes my skin feel and keeps my skin from getting all flaky from the Retin-A.
+I love the way it makes my skin feel and keeps my skin from getting all flaky from the Retin-A. Anne F.

 What are some important precautions with tretinoin use?